arnaud-42/imessage-exporter-indexpage/README.md

 ## Introduction

 This Python script (`index-generator.py`) is an analysis and indexing tool designed to facilitate the searching and management of exported chat conversations in HTML format from imessage-exporter project.
+It was tested with "Desert Globemallow" imessage-exporter release (11/11/2025).

 It parses a folder filled with HTML conversation files (one file per contact/conversation), extracts key metadata (Contact Name, Last Message Date, Message Count), and generates a single interactive HTML index page (`index.html`).